 Do you lack the space needed to grow the amount of produce that you want?
 Think again.

-Hydroponics offers people the ability to grow food in places where traditional agriculture simply isn’t possible.
+Hydroponic systems can be used to grow crops in greenhouses, on rooftops, or in any other space where there’s limited room for farming.
 These include areas with arid climates and dense urban areas.
 The science also allows you to expand your produce!

 Do you know anyone who could use an A-frame hydroponic system?